 Six-year time limit waiver consideration

-A course waiver will be considered for those science courses completed greater than six years prior to the time of application.
+A time limit waiver will be considered for those math and science courses completed greater than six years prior to the time of application.
 Time waivers are considered for those applicants who, at the time of application, can demonstrate how their current employment allows them to use the content of the course for which the waiver is being requested.
 Applicants must contact the program director and request a course waiver consideration by addressing the following in their request:

 - the name, course number, institution, name of the course(s) to be waived, semester/year course was taken